 Anneliese writes short stories, novels and poetry in Richmond, BC, Boulder, CO, and points between on the train.
 After teaching Italian at UBC for 20+ years, she now works at an extreme weather shelter when not riding the rails.
 More and more of her work is set in the near future in a climate-changed world, aka cli-fi [SEE On Cli-Fi –]

 A Pushcart Prize nominee and former Bread Loaf Scholar, she completed her BA in French and Italian at Middlebury, and MFA in Creative Writing at UBC.
 Her work has been published by Literary Imagination, Enizagam, The Lascaux Review, Stone Canoe, The Toronto Star, and Moon Willow Press, and recognized by Glimmer Train, Ruminate, The Writers’ Union of Canada, Cutthroat, New Millennium Writings, Hidden River Arts, the Bath Short Story Award, and the Surrey International Writers’ Conference.

 Today?
-She might be riffing on language and life with her musician son, continuing work on the third novel in her climate fiction series for young adults, sending out a story for the 30th time, or writing a Middle Grade novel in which diverse step-family meets rude ghosts …
+She might be riffing on language and life with her musician son, continuing work on another novel in her climate fiction series for young adults, sending out a story for the 30th time, or writing a Middle Grade novel in which diverse step-family meets rude ghosts …